AC-409 Mk III Valkyrie

 While the tetryon Pulse was effective as a means of weakening shields, its greatest asset was revealed when used against a target rendered without shielding.
 When the particles impacted with a surface, they tended to penetrate through metal surfaces and pass through most armors, affecting whatever computerized systems were in the area near the impact of the pulse.
 The tetryon particles wreaked havoc on most computer systems, effectively disabling the systems in the affected area.

-M-142 RF Mass Driver Twin Mount Turretsphaser cannons on the Valkyrie, the targeting sensors' arc of fire could track and follow targets in an almost hemispherical firing arc.
+The M-142 RF Mass Driver Twin Mount was a set of two dual-mass driver semi-automated turrets.
+These lethal devices were hard-point mounted on the undersides of the impulse drives, and in their default position they faced forward.
+Aimed similar to the micro-torpedo launchers and pulse phaser cannons on the Valkyrie, the targeting sensors' arc of fire could track and follow targets in an almost hemispherical firing arc.
 While the tracking systems were unable to effectively track and hit small agile targets like Shuttles Fighters and small auxiliary craft, it was effective at striking large targets, like starships, and could strike with pinpoint accuracy on stationary or slow moving targets such as Starbases, ground installations, or subsonic moving targets such as ground transports.

 The nature of the weapon was less a conventional gun and in fact had far more in common with the tubes used to fire torpedoes on a starship, combined with the warp field bubble projectors used on the Valkyrie itself.
 By interfacing through the ship's power regulation systems the stardrive of the Valkyrie sent the necessary power to create a warp field bubble within the barrels of the weapon.
 This short lasting warp field formed around a 30 mm Osmiridium shell created via the weapon systems onboard replicator.
 Now virtually weightless, even near high G environments like outer atmospheres of Gas giants, the shell was pushed through a magnetic field coil, reaching speeds of Mach 15.
 Capable of a rate of fire of 250 Rounds per minute per barrel (a little over four rounds per second), with all barrels firing this allowed for a total of 1000 rounds per minute.